getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 The **page object** is probably _the_ most important object you will work with as it contains all the information about the current page you are currently on.

+!!
+The whole list of the Page object methods is available on the [API site](http://learn.getgrav.org/api/Grav/Common/Page/Page.html).
+Here's a list of the methods you'll find most useful.

 ##### summary([size])

 This returns a truncated or shortened version of your content.
 You can provide an optional `size` parameter to specify the maximum length of the summary, in characters.
 Alternatively, if no size is provided, the value can be obtained via the site-wide variable `summary.size` from your `site.yaml` configuration.